+Create video content from home NEW

+Need to get a message out on YouTube, but don't have a video?
+With Video Builder, you can turn static assets like images, text, and logos into short YouTube videos using a variety of pre-designed layouts.
+Sign up for free here.

+YouTube Ads CREADITS ● Magisto INSTANTEASER ∇ vidmob PROMO KAZAM! ₹ JOYSTICK # SHUTTLEROCK

+KAIZEN Ad

+TONGAL

-Create video content from home For help with re-editing existing assets, fresh animation, or product shots from afar, check out our creative partners or find a pro on YouTube's creative directory.
-You may be surprised by what you can create from your laptop in a few short minutes with a few creative best practices.
+For more creative options like re-editing existing assets, fresh animations, or product shots from afar, explore YouTube's creative directory of video producers and do-it-yourself creation tools.
+No matter what your creative goal, budget or deadline may be, our partners are here to help.

+Connect in helpful, human ways with livestreams

+tyle

-03 Connect in helpful, human ways with livestreams Livestreams can be a great way to connect with your customers when in-person meetings or events aren't possible.
+Livestreams can be a great way to connect with your customers when in-person meetings or events aren't possible.
 If you've decided that hosting a virtual event is right for you, download this guide or read this how-to article for making videos and hosting events on YouTube.

-AN INSIDE LOOK How we're responding to COVID-19 with our marketing Google has changed the way we approach our own media campaigns during this uncertain time - and it's given us some insight into what's resonating with customers and what isn't.
+How we're responding to COVID-19 with our marketing

+Google has changed the way we approach our own media campaigns during this uncertain time - and it's given us some insight into what's resonating with customers and what isn't.

 To solidify our approach, we've developed five principles to guide our media campaigns in the wake of COVID-19.
 Though we continue to tailor our approach to the ever-changing landscape, we hope these tips are as helpful for you as they've been for us.

-01 Context, always Guiding question: Is this campaign right, given the current context in a local market?
+01 Context, always

+Is this campaign right, given the current context in a local market?

 Though this is a global pandemic, its impact is local.
 We've found it helpful to carry that thinking into the evaluation of our marketing campaigns.
 Our global teams are providing guidance centrally, but we've found it's best to trust each market to make decisions locally.
 In other words: direction from the center, but decisions on the ground.
 At a very practical level, we've built out a centralized, shared spreadsheet for all paid and owned tactics across markets, so we can capture and learn from what is being decided locally.
 Every team around the world has access to this worksheet in real time.

-Constantly reassess Guiding question:
+Constantly reassess

 Though we greenlit this campaign last month/last week/yesterday, is it still right for the context and moment?

 As market dynamics change rapidly, we're constantly reassessing campaigns, creative, and even our guidelines.
 What we decided two weeks ago isn't necessarily appropriate today.
 The one constant assumption we have in this situation is that things will change.
 Because of that, we're reassessing every possible touchpoint for our brand across paid and owned channels, from video ads to the automated emails we're sending via customer relationship management (CRM) systems.

-03 Creative considerations Guiding question:
+Creative considerations